jonasrosland/cv/content/home/about.md

 ### Researcher at the Office of the CTO, Dell EMC (formerly EMC Corporation)
 #### Boston, USA - 2013-2014

-Focused on developing and open sourcing tools for automated large scale datacenter deployments.
+Focused on developing and open sourcing tools for automated large-scale data center deployments.
 Part of driving open source contributions from EMC.

 ---

 ### Senior solutions engineer, Dell EMC (formerly EMC Corporation)
 #### Stockholm, Sweden - 2010-2013

 Part of the presales team known as vSpecialists, made sure EMC won wherever there was a VMware deal on the table.
-Enablement of EMC employees and partners were major priorities.
+Enablement of EMC employees and partners was a major priority.
 From 2012 a part of the Software-Defined Specialists, focused on cloud management and new application development methods.

-Led parts of social media campaigns that resulted in EMC Sweden being in the top charts of social media enabled companies in the Nordics.
+Led parts of social media campaigns that resulted in EMC Sweden being in the top charts of social media-enabled companies in the Nordics.
-Speaker at numerous events such as EMC Forum, VMware Forum, VMworld, PuppetCamp and other regional events throughout Europe.
+Speaker at numerous events such as EMC Forum, VMware Forum, VMworld, PuppetCamp, and other regional events throughout Europe.

 ---

 ### Senior virtualization consultant, Parera Systemarkitekter AB
 #### Stockholm, Sweden - 2006-2010

-Designed, tested and implemented dozens of virtualization projects using VI3, vSphere, Hyper-V and Xen virtualization software.
-Also designed, tested and implemented dozens of storage projects using DellEMC and Dell EqualLogic storage, mostly in conjunction with virtualization projects.
-Conducted workshop and classes during these implementations, several using official Dell EMC courses.
+Designed, tested, and implemented dozens of virtualization projects using VI3, vSphere, Hyper-V, and Xen virtualization software.
+Also designed, tested, and implemented dozens of storage projects using Dell EMC and Dell EqualLogic storage, mostly in conjunction with virtualization projects.
+Conducted workshops and classes during these implementations, several using official Dell EMC courses.

 ---

-### Head of university program, University of Kalmar
+### Head of a university program, University of Kalmar
 #### Kalmar, Sweden - 2005-2006

 Managed a 3-year university program called “Network administrator/System Technician” with over 90 students, including coordination of courses and teachers.
 Taught courses in basic and advanced Windows and Linux administration, as well as courses in project management.